Two schools of conflicting thoughts!!!

 - Active funds usually have higher fund management fees (expense ratio).

-- The fund manager may be able to generate better Alpha while the market is in the upward market trend.
+- The fund manager may be able to generate better Alpha while the market is in an upward market trend.
 But inherently the success of a fund manager depends on how he manages the losses during the downward market trend.

 Passive Fund: